Hereditary Ataxias

 - Echocardiogram: Screen for HCM at diagnosis and regularly thereafter

-- Treatment: Omaveloxolone (Skyclarys) — FDA-approved (2023); Nrf2 activator.
+- Treatment: Omaveloxolone (Skyclarys) — FDA-approved 2023 for Friedreich ataxia in patients aged ≥16 years; Nrf2 activator.
+Monitor ALT/AST, bilirubin, BNP, and lipid panel.
 Supportive: PT/OT, cardiac monitoring, diabetes screening

 💎 Board Pearl